 Moments later, he collapsed and died.

 Whether this specific run occurred exactly as described is uncertain.
-Ancient sources differ, and some historians believe the story merges multiple messenger journeys into one dramatic climax.
+Ancient sources differ, and some historians believe the story conflates multiple messenger journeys into a single dramatic climax.
 But uncertainty has never weakened the legend.
 On the contrary, it has strengthened its symbolic power.

 The run was grueling in every sense.
 Dust swirled in the dry summer air, the sun scorched the rocky terrain, and the distant echoes of battle still lingered in the hills.
 Pheidippides’ muscles burned with every step, his lungs gasped for air, and his mind battled despair and determination simultaneously.